SiaFoundation/docs/miscellaneous/glossary.md

 ## O

 ## P

+**Petabyte**: A unit of digital information storage capacity, equivalent to one quadrillion bytes (1,024 terabytes or 1 million gigabytes(GB))

 **Proof of Burn (PoB)**: A mechanism to burn coins so as to demonstrate commitment to the network and potentially earn the right to mine or validate transactions.